k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 The Coat of Arms retains its existing six-part `ArmoryNav`.
 A second navigation system was not added there.

 Consulting is treated as an active permanent destination but not as a new navigation family.
 It receives ordinary contextual links from pages where a reader might reasonably need it.

+The former Projects destination is not replaced with another catch-all. `/projects/` now redirects to `/subjects/`, preserving the historical URL while sending readers into the site's intentional idea-oriented discovery layer.

 ## 4. Writing and Blog family